CyberFunk-5/Cybersecurity-Portfolio/1 - Audit/Conduct a security audit.md

 This is based on a fictional company:

-Cyberfunk Electronics is a small U.S. business that develops and sells computer pariphials.
+Cyberfunk Electronics is a small U.S. business that develops and sells computer peripherals.
 The business has a single physical location, which serves as their main office, a storefront, and warehouse for their products.
 However, Cyberfunk Electronic's online presence has grown, attracting customers in the globally.
 As a result, their information technology (IT) department is under increasing pressure to support their online market worldwide.

 The manager of the IT department has decided that an internal IT audit needs to be conducted.
 He expresses concerns about not having a solidified plan of action to ensure business continuity and compliance, as the business grows.
 He believes an internal audit can help better secure the company’s infrastructure and help them identify and mitigate potential risks, threats, or vulnerabilities to critical assets.
 The manager is also interested in ensuring that they comply with regulations related to internally processing and accepting online payments and conducting business in the European Union (E.U.).